 You will also need to cover the costs of finding the new tenant, such as the commission charged by any agents you use, and your own relocation costs.

 The lease will specify whether you can do this and any restrictions.
 For example, some leases allow you only to sublet the entire premises, not part of them.

 16. Can I choose what terms I sublet my business premises on?

 The lease may include restrictions.
 Some leases restrict what rent you can charge.

 Usually, you will want to sublet on similar terms to your own lease, so that your tenants are covering your liabilities.
 You cannot give the subtenant any rights which you do not have under your own lease.

 Your landlord usually has the right to approve the terms of the sublease before consenting to it.

-17. What are my liabilities if I sublet the premises?
+17. What are my liabilities if I sublet my business premises?

 You retain all your original liabilities under the lease, as it remains in force.

 In practical terms, this means you will have additional responsibilities for managing the premises.
 For example, if there is a problem, your subtenant is likely to look to you to sort it out, even if you then refer it to your landlord.